COVID-19's Final Act And Epilogue (NYSE:AM)

 The Markets and Where to Invest:

 The two charts below are of the S&P 500 over the last five years (left) and one year (right).
 The charts suggest that the equity markets have stabilized following the Double Black Swans of the Coronavirus and of the OPEC+ oil crash.
-The equity markets’ prospects now hinge on varied uncertain economic factors including the economic recovery, the US-China economic relationship, geopolitical risks, global recovery from the Coronavirus and this November’s US Presidential election.
+The equity markets’ prospects now hinge on varied uncertain factors including the US economic recovery, the US-China economic relationship, geopolitical risks, global recovery from the Coronavirus and this November’s US Presidential election.

 Source: Interactive Brokers Trader Workstation